 July 4, 2018

-Readers of the Orange County Register have voted Huntington Beach as one of the best places to celebrate the 4th of July multiple times over and it's no wonder why.
+Travel and Leisure ranked Surf City USA as one of the best U.S. beaches to celebrate the 4th of July and it's no wonder why.
 To the outstanding firework show over the ocean, the biggest parade west of the Mississippi and the Surf City 5k run, it's a spectacular day filled with fun family events.
 While celebrating in Downtown Huntington Beach, check out the delicious surrounding restaurants on 5th & PCH, Pacific City and downtown.
 Before you go celebrate be aware of the parking rates and availability.

 Things to do on 4th of July in Huntington Beach

 A total of 1,300 rounds of fireworks are shot off the end of the Huntington Beach Pier.
 Visitors gather along the coast and on the beach for miles, even renting premium hotel rooms with an ocean view along the Huntington Beach coast, to celebrate our nation's independence.
 Others claim a bonfire pit early in the morning.
 Fireworks viewing is free from the beach, but those who want to get closer to the action can purchase tickets to sit on the pier.

 Lake Park Bleacher Seat Ticket: $15

 Purchase Tickets here.

 The Pier will be partially closed to the public all day and completely closed at 5:00 PM.